alecap92/whatsapp_api_masivo/README.md

-  "key": "Unique access token that you can generate on the whatsapp api configuration on Meta for developers platform", "receiverPhones": ["phone1", "phone2", ...], "wsIdentifier": "Identifier for the WhatsApp Number sender that you can also get on the Meta for developers platform", "language": "The language in which the template is formated, could be 'en' or 'es' depending on your region or how you decided to set it."
+  "key": "Unique access token that you can generate on the whatsapp api configuration on Meta for developers platform", "receiverPhones": ["phone1", "phone2", ...], "wsIdentifier": "Identifier for the WhatsApp Number sender that you can also get on the Meta for developers platform", "language": "The language in which the template is formated, could be 'en' or 'es' depending on your region or how you decided to set it.", "hasVars": "Is the boolean representing if the request gonna be sent with variables or not" "vars", ["an array os string", "containing the vars that are gonna be sent with the template"] }
-}

 ```